Huntington Bancshares Incorporated (HBAN): Skating on Thin Ice? We Know the Answer

 JP Morgan gave a rating of “Neutral” to HBAN, setting the target price at $14.50 in the report published on July 01st of the current year.

-During the last 5 trading sessions, HBAN fell by -2.35%, which changed the moving average for the period of 200-days by -19.22% in comparison to the 20-day moving average, which settled at $13.84.
-In addition, Huntington Bancshares Incorporated saw -13.62% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, HBAN rose by +5.76%, which changed the moving average for the period of 200-days by -12.72% in comparison to the 20-day moving average, which settled at $13.83.
+In addition, Huntington Bancshares Incorporated saw -8.30% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading